 A. Blow it off.
-You won’t have to deal with it till the fall.
+You won’t have to deal with it till the after the holidays.

 B. Hide it.
 You don’t want your parents or someone else to see it!